cloudspaces/pyactive/pyactive_project/README.md

 PyActive contains some examples and tests.
 You can find them into the examples folder.

-        $> cd/pyactive_project
-        $> python ./examples/Hello_World/test_async.py
-        $> python ./examples/registry/first.py

-Choose the module using the function: 'start_controller'.
+**Note:** Remember to choose the thread type using the function 'start_controller'.
 Nowadays, you can put either the parameter 'tasklet' or 'pyactive_thread' to choose the module.
-Note that you choose the tasklet module, you need the Stacklees Python.
+Note that if you choose the tasklet module, before should have been installed the Stackless Python.

 ## Hello_world example

 In this section you can see a simple Hello World synchronous and asynchronous.
-In Pyactive_Project you can find more complex examples into examples folder.
+In Pyactive_Project you can find more complex examples into ´examples´ folder.

+To run the following examples:
+        $> cd/pyactive_project
+        $> python ./examples/hello_world/hello_world_sync.py
+        $> python ./examples/hello_world/hello_world_async.py

 **Hello_World Synchronous**